Farms for City Children: Funding

 Farms for City Children relies on funding from charitable trusts, foundations and businesses, as well as by individual private donations and community fundraising.
 The charity subsidises over half the true cost of each child's place, £300 per child; in addition it needs to raise money to maintain the three historic farm properties.
 Over three farms for each class of 36 children, that is the equivalent of £32,400 a week.
 The charity's website has a shop which sells merchandise including signed copies of some of Michael Morpurgo's books, with the profits being received by the charity.

-Sister organisation
+United States

-An American sister charity, Farms for City Kids, was set up in 1992 by Karli and Jim Hagedorn, who had learned of Farms for City Children on a visit to the UK.
-Their charity's farm in Vermont was purchased in 1992.
+An American charity, Farms for City Kids, was set up in 1992 by Karli and Jim Hagedorn, who had learned of Farms for City Children on a visit to the UK.
+Farms for City Kids has objectives similar to those of Farms for City Children but is not connected or affiliated with it.
+Its farm in Vermont was purchased in 1992.